Drakkar-Software/OctoBot/README.md

 More details in [installation wiki page](https://github.com/Drakkar-Software/OctoBot/wiki/Installation) and it's done !

 ## Usage
+- Just start the launcher
+- Click on "Start Octobot"

-After the installation have a look at the
+For more information have a look at the
 [usage wiki page](https://github.com/Drakkar-Software/OctoBot/wiki/Usage) to know all the features of the OctoBot.

 ## Roadmap